 Call us now:

-Despite this restriction, Thailand’s legal system allows for several legitimate pathways enabling foreign nationals interested in buying a house in Bangkok to invest in residential property while remaining compliant with national laws.
-These options can be either a long-term lease according to the Thai Civil and Commercial Code, purchase of a condominium unit freehold, allowed under the Condominium Act B.E.
-2522 or establishing one´s own residential home on leased land with appropriate legal documentation.
+Despite this restriction, Thailand’s legal system offers several legitimate ways for foreign nationals to invest in residential property while remaining compliant with the country’s laws.
+These options include a long-term lease under the Thai Civil and Commercial Code, purchasing a condominium unit freehold under the Condominium Act B.E.
+2522, or establishing a residential home on leased land with appropriate legal documentation.

 Table of Contents